EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Requirements: Create a folder in Google Drive (path in functions), place invoices inside, and trigger via the Inject Order button.

 **Build Profile (PROFILES sheet):**
-- Create a profile by adding items with unique ID and amount.
+- Create a profile by adding a header and entering ID and amount of each item.
 The rest is automatic.
 - find your Profile via the search bar.
-- click the BUILD PROFILE button and follow prompts
+- click the BUILD PROFILE button and follow prompts.
-- Building a profile means: it subtracts components from the INVENTORY sheet and shows us a report on project cost, stats and success.
+- Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats and success.

 **Automatic Shopping List:**
 - Generated via a button on the nav corner.